Huegoxaga/notes/javascript/react.md

 - It is used to control the layout of the entire web app
 - It can be either `<Grid container></Grid>` or `<Grid item></Grid>`
+  - Component's style property will only activated when the corresponding `container` or `item` type is specified
 - Grid item can have width from `1` to `12`. `12` takes `100%` of the width
   - Width should be specified for a certain breakpoint. e.g. `xs=12`

+#### Hidden

+- Anything inside the `<Hidden>` tag will be hidden based on the breakpoint set in the props

 #### Typography